YounesN/GOMC_Manual_Web/input_file.rst

   - Value 1: String - Allows you to pick between isovolumetric ("NVT") and isobaric ("NPT") Gibbs ensemble simulations.

+  ..
+Note:: The default value for ``GEMC`` is NVT.

   .. code-block:: text

     #################################
     # GEMC TYPE (DEFAULT IS NVT GEMC)
     #################################
     GEMC    NVT

 ``Pressure``
-  If "NPT" simulation is chosen, imposed pressure (in bar) needs to be specified; otherwise, the program will terminate.
+  For ``NPT`` or ``NPT-GEMC`` simulation, imposed pressure (in bar) needs to be specified; otherwise, the program will terminate.

-  - Value 1: Double - Constant pressure in bars.
+  - Value 1: Double - Constant pressure in bar.

   .. code-block:: text

     #################################
     # GEMC TYPE (DEFAULT IS NVT GEMC)
     #################################
     GEMC        NPT
     Pressure    5.76

 ``Temperature``
   Sets the temperature at which the system will run.